 As of July 4, according to information from Son La Hydropower Plant, the lake water level has reached 197m - still lower than the normal water level (215m), but enough to basically restore economic and people's activities.

-Fishermen cast nets to catch shrimp and fish on the lake bed – a traditional livelihood that recovers strongly when the water rises.
+Fishermen cast nets to catch shrimp and fish on the lake bed – a traditional livelihood that recovers strongly when the water level rises.
 Photo: Truong Son